 We will be sending you a camper packet about what to bring and what to leave at home.
 We also have a phone conversation with each adult camper prior to camp to be sure everyone knows what to bring and to be sure we can have particular foods and other things you may need to make your experience as stress free and comfortable as possible.

 Each group of campers have assigned staff who run activities, sleep in gender segregated cabins with them and act as facilitators for you, the participants.The Green Shirts come from all walks of life, many have worked at camp before.
 They all have a strong desire to support your family.
 During the day, they run the many games and activities like Crazy Kickball, clay, arts and crafts, water balloon volleyball and more – lots of fun stuff to do!

-For many of these activities, campers remain in their assigned groups and for others, especially as the week progresses, there activities involving all campers.
-In the evening, the Green Shirts lead the campfire, games and other traditional camp activities.
+For many of these activities, campers remain in their assigned groups and for others, especially as the week progresses, there activities involving all campers together.
+In the evening, the Green Shirts build the campfire as well as organize games and other traditional camp activities.

 What should we leave at home?

-While you may bring cell phones to camp, children are not allowed access to them during camp.
+While you may bring cell phones to camp, OCB collects all child(ten)’s cell phones and children are not allowed access to them during camp.
 Adults may use their phones at specific times.
 We do not allow any other technology, including computer use, during camp.
 We are committed to working hard and making the most of time at camp.
 In order to focus on the task at hand, we require folks to leave their outside distractions at home.

 If you do bring valuables to camp, we have a space to keep them.
 Please leave any valuables with us as we cannot be responsible for valuables left in cabins.

 What will we do all day?
 Is there a schedule?